top of page

 Chromatic Theatre is a theatre company that develops, supports, and creates space for racialized theatre artists in Moh'kins'tsis (Calgary).
 Click Here for Details News & Updates What’s Going On Meet this year's Playwrights Unit Cohort!
 Click here to participate!
 Get tickets to our current production!
 Link for tickets Read More Meet our Artistic Director!
 Click here to set up a meeting with Kodie!
 Read More Contact Us!
 First Name Last Name Email Comments SUBMIT Thanks for submitting!
 "To develop and support diverse voices that contribute to an artistic landscape reflecting the spectrum of diversity we see across our country"

-• Timmy, Tommy and the Haunted | Chromatic Theatre
+• Agenda | Chromatic Theatre

 • Open Positions | Chromatic Theatre